Varvažov: Administrative division

+Etymology

+The origin of the name Varvažov is unclear.
+There is a theory that the name was derived from the Middle High German word arwis ('pea').

 Geography

 Varvažov is located about 14 km north of Písek and 67 km south of Prague.
 It lies in the Tábor Uplands.
 The highest point is the flat hill Hlásnice at 447 m above sea level.

 Most of the municipal border is formed by rivers.
 The western border is formed by the Skalice River.
 After its confluence with the Skalice, the southern border is formed by the Lomnice.
 After its confluence with the Lomnice, the eastern border is formed by the Otava, and then, again after their confluence, it continues as the Vltava River.
 The Orlík Reservoir, built on the Vltava, begins in the northeastern part of the municipality.

 History

-The first written mentions of Varvažov are from the mid-13th century.
-Until the middle of the 19th century, the village was continuously the property of the Knights Hospitaller.
+The first written mention of Varvažov is from 1387.
+However, the existence of the village is documented as early as the mid-13th century.
+Until the middle of the 19th century, the village was continuously a property of the Knights Hospitaller.

 Transport

 There are no railways or major roads passing through the municipality.